pratham16cse/cs725-2020-assign2/README.md

 In Part 1, you will implement the neural network, train it using train data and report its performance on dev data.

 ### Part 1.A (25 Points)
-Implement the functions definitions given in `nn.py` to crate and train a neural network.
+Implement the functions definitions given in `nn.py` to create and train a neural network.
 Run stochastic gradient descent on Mean Squared Error (MSE) loss function.

 For both Part 1.A and Part 1.B, use fixed values of following hyper-parameters:
 ```